-Village banks and SCUs share a common philosophy: both are member-controlled and follow the democratic principle of one member, one vote; savings are the main source of funds; the general assembly of members is the highest authority presiding over policy, management and governance.
-And yet, no effort has been made to build a modern credit cooperative system linking these 5,000 or so village banks or funds as they evolved over the past twenty years.
-This is only partially due to the negative image of cooperatives, a term and institution associated with the collapse of the former command economy, including the credit cooperative sector.
+Village banks and SCUs share a common philosophy: both are member-controlled and follow the democratic principle of one member one vote; savings are the main source of funds; the general assembly of members is the highest authority deciding over policy, management and governance.
+Yet, no effort has been made to build a modern credit cooperative system on the foundation of some 5,000 village banks or funds as they evolved over the past twenty years.
+This is only partially due to the negative image of cooperatives, a term and institution affiliated with the collapse of the former command economy, which included the credit cooperative sector.

-Village banks have not exactly fallen over themselves to register as regulated SCUs.
-In fact, only a minute number of regulated SCUs exist in Laos: eleven out of an estimated 5,000 mostly semi-formal MFIs (village banks or funds).
-Not all of the eleven are licensed under the SCU regulation of 2008; e.g., Naxaython RDC is still registered under the old regulation.
-Moreover, not all SCUs are performing well.
-(See chapter 1.2).
+Among the village banks there has been no rush to register as regulated SCUs.
+There is only a minute number of regulated SCUs in Laos: eleven out of an estimated 5,000 mostly semiformal MFIs (village banks or funds).
+Not all of the eleven are licensed under the SCU regulation of 2008; eg, Naxaython RDC is still registered under the old regulation.
+Moreover, not all SCUs are well-performing.
+All this indicates that the regulation has not been demanddriven.
+(See chapter 1.2)

-Most village banks would meet the regulatory requirement of ten founding members and 100 initial members, though payment of the minimum share might be an issue.
-External auditing services could be provided by the respective district networks.
-Several provisions in the SCU regulation would require adjustments by the village banks: a minimum registered capital of 100 million Kip (which is zero in village banks), a liquidity ratio of 20% (kept at an absolute minimum) and a maximum NPL ratio of 5%.
+Most village banks would fulfill the establishment requirement of ten founding members and 100 initial members, though payment of the minimum share might be an issue.
+External auditing services could be provided by the respective district networks if recognized by BOL as monitoring and auditing agencies.
+Several stipulations of the SCU regulation would require adjustments by the village banks: a minimum registered capital of 100 million Kip (which is zero in village banks), a liquidity ratio of 20% (kept at an absolute minimum) and a maximum NPL ratio of 5%.
 Paid-up capital formation could be arranged by members allocating the membership fee and part of the dividend to share capital until the (possibly reduced) required minimum is reached.
 Credit discipline, bringing the NPL ratio below 5%, would probably be a greater challenge, but one to which village banks should respond in any case.

-On the whole, village banks and credit cooperatives (or unions) share an affinity; this is corroborated by the fact that the village banking system in Vientiane Capital has been shaped after international cooperative regulations.
-Also most of the few SCUs that do exist are reportedly former village banks that have become licensed institutions.
-If Naxaython RDC may serve as a model, then larger cooperatives (in the case of Naxaython RDC covering 52 villages) would stand to gain in terms of their management professionalism.
+On the whole there is an affinity between village banks and credit cooperatives (or unions); this is backed by the fact that the village banking system in Vientiane Capital has been shaped after international cooperative regulation.
+Also most of the few existing SCUs reportedly are former village banks transformed into licensed institutions.
+If Naxaython RDC may serve as a model, then larger cooperatives (in the case of Naxaython RDC covering 52 villages) would gain in professionalism of management.
+Yet it is not clear what village banks would gain from registering as SCUs, except, indirectly, an inducement to promote credit discipline.
 There is a definite preference among village banks for single-village MFIs, without branches or coverage of several villages.
-It appears that the SCU regulation is designed for a different size of financial institution, with a branch network and a wider outreach at district or provincial up to national level.
-At the same time, village banks in Vientiane Capital appear to be markedly opposed to registering as SCUs: partly out of fear of regulatory impositions, partly because of the negative image cooperatives have in Laos.
+It appears that the SCU regulation is designed for a different size of financial institution, with a branch network and a wider outreach at district or provincial up to national level; the regulation does not fit small village-based local MFIs.
+At the same time there is an explicit resistance among the village banks in Vientiane Capital to register as SCUs: partly out of fear of regulatory impositions, partly because of the negative image of cooperatives in Laos, but partly also out of ignorance of what the regulation entails.